Certification: To declare that one has the ability to perform the task or duty in a proper manner.

 To obtain training visit store.nwctp.com

-Versions of the training: Delaware, New York, Oklahoma, Tennessee and National NWCOA version
+State versions of the training program: Delaware, New York, Oklahoma, Virginia, West Virginia, Tennessee and the general National WCO training program.

 Vertebrate Animal Pest Control Study Manual— Utah State Pesticide Applicators